Qualifications for Registration STR , STR-C & STR-CT

 3. License: Applicants must provide information pertinent to professional license or certification as required by his or her resident location.

-4. Sandplay Training Courses: Attendance and participation in the Association’s Sandplay Trainings I and II, using the AST approved Core Curriculum, totaling a minimum of 120 hours.
+4. Sandplay Training Courses: Attendance and participation in the Association’s Core Curriculum, totaling a minimum of 120 hours.

 Or, applicants must provide evidence of the equivalent education received from International Society for Sandplay Therapy-ISST Certified Teachers.
 Such exceptions will be individually evaluated by the Council and supplemental learning and/or experience may be required where necessary.
 If training was taken elsewhere, candidate will take the AST online Quiz on Sandplay Understanding.
 See the “Assessments” tab.

-5. Elective Courses: Attendance at and participation in elective Sandplay courses taught by Registered Sandplay Therapist – Supervisors-STR-S or International Society for Sandplay Therapy Teachers-ISST, totaling 10 hours.
+5. Elective Courses: Attendance at and participation in elective Sandplay courses taught by Registered Sandplay Therapist – Supervisors-STR-CT or International Society for Sandplay Therapy Teachers-ISST, totaling 10 hours.

 6. Online Coursework: Successful completion of Dr. Turner’s online Sandplay curriculum, Introductory and Intermediate courses.
-See www.barbaraturner.org “Online Courses” tab.
+Courses 101-203 See www.barbaraturner.org “Online Courses” tab.

 Or, evidence of having read, studied and gained fluency with the classic works in Sandplay: Dora Kalff’s Sandplay: A Psychotherapeutic Approach to the Psyche; Estelle L. Weinrib’s Images of the Self: The Sandplay Therapy Process; and H.G.
 Wells’ Floor Games.
-Evidence will be provided by successfully passing the Association’s online quiz designed for this purpose.
-See the “Assessments” tab for the Quiz on Sandplay Fundamentals.
+Evidence will be provided by successfully passing the Association’s online quizzes designed for this purpose.
+See the “Assessments” tab for the Quizzes on Sandplay Fundamentals.

-8. Understanding Sandplay Assessment: Candidates for STR must take the “Understanding Sandplay” Assessment located on the “Assessment” tab.
+7. Understanding Sandplay Assessment: Candidates for STR must take the “Understanding Sandplay” Assessment located on the “Assessment” tab.
 The purpose of this Assessment is to develop and ensure clarity about what Sandplay is, and how it works.
+You must pay a $50 Reader’s Fee.
+See Payments page

 Your personal process therapist may not be your teacher or consultant.

-10. Sandplay Case Review – with an STR-C, or STR-CT with whom they have not worked.
+11. Sandplay Case Review – with an STR-C, or STR-CT with whom they have not worked.
 The case review is not a test of expertise, rather a demonstration of a working awareness of symbolism and psychic process in Sandplay.
 This review is a 1 hour session.
 Candidate will review the first tray, a middle tray, and a final tray with the Consultant to demonstrate understanding of the initial direction of the healing, the psychological issues being addressed and the psychic assets the client has to proceed with this process.
 The client’s progress will be examined with the mid tray.
 Candidate will discuss how any healing and transformation is indicated in this tray in comparison with Tray 1.
 If the third tray is a final tray, Candidate will briefly describe how the client concluded his or her work.
 If the work is still in process, Candidate will discuss progress to date, how it is indicated in the tray and possible direction(s) forward.
+Candidates will pay the reviewer’s normal consultation fee.

 Prepare case as a simple PowerPoint.
 Instructions for Preparing a Case.
 Click for instructions: